 These additions can spice up your game, and keep it interesting for those who have been playing for so many years they have every sourcebook memorised .
 It’s become so common, even, that popular virtual tabletop sites like Roll20 and D&D Beyond include mechanisms for adding custom elements during character creation.

-While it can be really fun to add homebrew material to your game, there are some things to watch out for.
-Here’s a couple of tips to get ease you in:
+While it can be really fun to add homebrew material to your game, there are some things first-time homebrew Dungeon Masters (DMs) should watch out for.
+Here’s a couple of DnD homebrew tips to ease you in:

 Find the Balance